bzigterman/bzigterman.github.io/projects/weather.md

 - 42°
 - Foggy
-- 98% humidity
+- 99% humidity
-- 7 mph wind
+- 5 mph wind
-- 89% cloud cover
+- 96% cloud cover
-- 35 AQI 🟩
+- 36 AQI 🟩
-- 0.56 inches of rain in the past 24 hours
+- 0.53 inches of rain in the past 24 hours
-- 0.03 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>